Leni Robredo: Honors and recognition

-Remembrance
+Throughout her career, Leni Robredo has received several honors recognizing her contributions to women's empowerment, gender equality, public service, and international relations.
+These include the Honorary Outstanding Woman Award of the Year 2016 from the Thai government; the Most Influential Filipina Woman of the World Award from the Filipina Women's Network in 2016; the Golden Peacock Award of Excellence from the Federation of Indian Chambers of Commerce Philippines in 2022 for her efforts in advancing India–Philippines relations; and the Outstanding Bicolano Award from the University of Nueva Caceres in Camarines Sur, her alma mater, in 2022.

+She was also named among Harvard University's Hauser Leaders in Fall 2022, received the Leadership and Governance Award from Saint Theresa's College of Quezon City in March 2023, was recognized as the 2023 Most Distinguished Alumna by the University of the Philippines Alumni Association, and participated as a fellow in the Rockefeller Foundation Bellagio Center Residency Program in Bellagio, Italy, in 2024.

-Pathologist Dr. Raymundo Lo named a pink orchid hybrid after Robredo.
-Rhyncholaeliocattleya Leni Robredo, which was only named upon Robredo's announcement of her candidacy for president in October 2021, was said took seven years to bloom since its pollination from two orchid species.
+Pathologist Raymundo Lo named a pink orchid hybrid after Robredo.
+Rhyncholaeliocattleya Leni Robredo, which was only named upon Robredo's announcement of her candidacy for president in October 2021, was said to have taken seven years to bloom since its pollination from two orchid species.
 The flower is not yet in commercial production.

 In July 2022, the Ateneo de Manila University announced the discovery of two new species of water scavenger beetles.
 One of them, Anacaena angatbuhay, named after Robredo's Angat Buhay program, had been discovered in Ifugao.

+In addition, Robredo has been conferred honorary doctorates from the following universities: